11 Top-Rated West Coast USA Road Trips

-The roadways on the West Coast of the United States connect some of the most dramatic natural attractions and culturally iconic cities in the country.
-From Seattle and the Cascade peaks of Washington down to the sunny weather and ocean vistas of San Diego in California, West Coast places to visit are primed for unforgettable road trips and getaways.
-Whether it's a 10-day, two-week, or months-long vacation, attractions like active volcanoes, sandy beaches, and bustling city streets encourage a few extra days added to the itinerary.
+The West Coast of the United States offers some of the best road trips in the world.
+Dramatic natural attractions and culturally iconic cities line this entire side of the country.
+From Seattle and the Cascade Mountains of Washington down to the sunny weather and ocean vistas of San Diego in California, several standout destinations solidify why the West Coast is the best coast for travel.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Pacific Coast Highway: Where the Mountains Meet the Sea